-On July 2, 2021, Alaris received US\$11.0 million from ccComm as a negotiated redemption of the ccComm preferred units, as well as potential additional proceeds as cash flows permit.
-During Q4 2021, Alaris received an additional US\$1.0 million from ccComm related to the negotiated redemption of the ccComm preferred units.

-The original cost of the units was US\$19.2 million, resulting in a realized loss on redemption of US\$7.2 million.
+Note 2 - On July 2, 2021 Alaris received US\$11.0 million from ccComm as a negotiated redemption of the ccComm preferred units, as well as potential additional proceeds as cash flows permit.
+During Q4 2021, Alaris received an Additional \$1.0 Million from ccComm related to the negotiated redemption of the ccComm preferred units.
+The original cost of the units was US\$19.2 million, resulting in a realized loss on redemption of US\$8.2 million for the nine months period end September 30th.
+For the three and nine months ended September 2021, Alaris received \$nil distributions related to the investment of ccComm preferred units.